Parimutuel Typescript SDK QuickStart

 The Hxro Parimutuel Protocol is a tool that allows for peer-to-peer, floating strike options with a pool-based, parimutuel payoff.
 What this means is that users can deposit funds into the pool representing the outcome they think is most likely to occur (or they think will have favorable odds to choose the pool) and when the contest is settled, the total funds in all pools is distributed pro-rata to the winning pool.
 It can be used for financial transactions, gaming, sports wagering, and more.
 The protocol uses SAMM, a Smart Automated Market Maker, to allow liquidity pools to automatically participate in parimutuel events and provide low fees to participants.
 The protocol is designed to solve liquidity consistency issues in parimutuel markets and can be used in trading, prediction markets, and sports wagering.
 Parimutuel markets are pool-based and create the potential for asymmetric payoffs in cases where there is an imbalance in assets distributed to each outcome.

-Install Solana Web3.js in your project by running
+Install Solana Web3.js in your project by running npm i @solana/web3.js

-Install the Parimutuel SDK in your project by running
+Install the Parimutuel SDK in your project by running npm i @hxronetwork/parimutuelsdk

-You can connect to the parimutuel network with
+You can connect to the parimutuel network with ParimutuelWeb3(config, connection)

-To connect to Devnet you can pass in
+To connect to Devnet you can pass in sdk.DEV_CONFIG

-for config andnew web3.Connection(web3.clusterApiUrl(’devnet’), ‘confirmed’)
+for config and new web3.Connection(web3.clusterApiUrl(’devnet’), ‘confirmed’)

 for connection

-To connect to Mainnet you can pass in
+To connect to Mainnet you can pass in sdk.MAINNET_CONFIG

-for config andnew web3.Connection(web3.clusterApiUrl(’mainnet-beta’), ‘confirmed’)
+for config and new web3.Connection(web3.clusterApiUrl(’mainnet-beta’), ‘confirmed’)

 for connection